-On Saturday 5th October at 2200 UTC/ 2300 UK there’s a new transmission from DJ Frederick’s Free Radio Skybird on 6070 khz on shortwave.
-The later time which will help propagation hopefully is broadcast by Channel 292 and if you haven’t a shortwave set can also be heard on the SDR link on their site here.
+This Sunday 14th May at 1100 UTC 1200 UK is the next transmission from DJ Frederick’s Free Radio Skybird on 6070 kHz shortwave via Channel 292 and if you haven’t got a suitable radio it can also be heard on the SDR link on their site here.

 This week’s programme will feature DJ Frederick, Justin Patrick Moore’sRadiophonic Laboratory, Ray Carmenand our very own One Deck Pete with the fourth in his Tunes to cheer you up series with a nice bit of instrumental hip hop from Es-K. Never mind the social distancing standard of 2 metres, 49 metres is where it’s at! #freeradioskybird #shortwavesnotdead

 Here’s today’s recording straight off the shortwaves of One Deck Pete’s “Tunes to cheer you up (3)”.
 The third tune in the series is Omeria with True Colors on the excellent Cafe De Anatolia.
 The label serves up some quality stuff, unlike radio conditions today!

 Comfrey liquid, don’t we all just love it?
 Looks awful don’t it?
 Well imagine the smell is about 1000 times worst as how it looks and you’re close.
 Drain out the liquid from the above abyss into a bottle then transfer a capful into a watering can and add some H20 and you’ll have some top end plant feed, we kid you not.
 As well as being bunged into a 1980’s Boot’s homebrew bucket we’re use a leaf or two to put below tomato plants (and other seedlings) before they go in the ground.
 A very versatile plant and the bees don’t half love it!